AREEG94FAHAD/tell_me_a_joke/README.md

-# A bot telegram for joke 😂
+# A bot telegram for jokes 😂
 use this bot to change your unhappiness by joke. this bot base on [API](https://official-joke-api.appspot.com/random_joke)